 Of course, we know that the color black is commonly associated with mystery, or death, or evil.
-These saintly creatures were often maligned with this bad reputation of being evil.
+These saintly creatures were often maligned with the bad reputation of being evil.

 Common Argument: If we Christianize Halloween, that makes it okay, right?

 Even if you’re dressing your little children up as angels, you’re still participating in this holiday.
-As I’ve pointed out, the root of this holiday is not good.
+As I’ve pointed out, the roots of this holiday are not good.
 You have to determine whether or not you’re willing to do what’s right before God’s eyes, or what’s right before the world’s eyes.

 Near the end of our time with Halloween, my family–in one of its last throes–went to a local church to see what trunk or treat was all about.
 Well, first off it wasn’t in the parking lot.
-It was in the basement of the church (a United Methodist church or something like that.)
+It was in the basement of the church (United Methodist, I believe.)
 This church had no discernment at all.
 For this event, they invited in local community vendors.
-These vendors would get a booth and decorate it with little Styrofoam gravestones and black tinsel and orange paper pumpkins–the works.
-Then the vendors themselves would get into costume, most of whom were sorcerers and witches.
-They would hand out their business cards with the candy.
-So the kids would go back and forth between vendors who were using the event as a marketing opportunity.
+These vendors had booths and decorated them with little Styrofoam gravestones and black tinsel and orange paper pumpkins–the works.
+Then the vendors themselves dressed in costume, mostly sorcerers and witches.
+They handed out their business cards with the candy.
+So the kids went back and forth between vendors who were using the event as a marketing opportunity.